rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 This is a series of hands-on labs designed to familiarize you with the  Oracle Multitenant and Network isolation feature.
 In these labs, We will dive into the concepts of Database Firewalls , Resource managements and Lockdown features.

-### Setup

 #### Lab Assumptions

-- Each participant has been provided a username and password to the tenancy c4u03.
+- Each participant has been provided a username and password to the tenancy .
 - Each participant has completed the Environment Setup lab.
+It is possible to run this lab as a stand alone and does not depend on previous works.
 - Each participant has created an OCI compute instance using the database template.

 There are two container databases running: